marmelab/ng-admin/doc/Configuration-reference.md

             } })

 * `cssClasses(String|Function)`
 A list of CSS classes to be added to the corresponding field.
 If you provide a function, it will receive the current entry as first argument, to allow dynamic classes according to values.
+The function will also be called without entry for table headers.

         nga.field('title')
             .cssClasses(function(entry) {
+                if(entry) {
                     return entry.values.needsAttention ? 'bg-warning' : '';
+                }

+                return 'my-custom-css-class-for-list-header';
             });

 * `defaultValue(*)`